 23. How can there be logismoi which have their origin in the nonrational soul, or even the body, and are able to persuade reason?
 One way in which this might happen is if reason believes that some pleasures are a good but is not entirely clear about whether this pleasure is a good after all.
 Whereas the nonrational part of the soul is not sensitive to reasons or to reasoning in this sense, reason itself is sensitive to experience and to considerations based on experience.
 Still, the nonrational part of the soul may learn to become quite persuasive.
 It might point out how pleasant it would be to obtain a certain object and how easy it would be to obtain it in this circumstance.
 Reason, as we know, does not require proof, let alone the kind of proof which involves understanding and insight, to be persuaded.
 So here is the beginning of a view as to how reason might be persuaded to give assent to a nonrational and even unreasonable impression.
 The nonrational part of the soul offers it considerations, things to be considered in making a choice, which might persuade reason.

-Frede here is answering a question he posed in 22.
+Frede here is answering a question he posed in 21 and 22.

 The question occurs in the context of trying to understand what the Platonists and Aristotelians would have to think to place the Stoic idea that all action requires the assent of reason within the context of the tripartite theory of the soul.
 They would have to think that reason can assent both to "rational" and "nonrational" impulsive impressions.
 The "rational" impulsive impressions are impressions whose impulsiveness derives from the beliefs of reason about what is good and what is bad.
-The "nonrational" impulsive impressions are impressions who have their impulsiveness other way.
+The "nonrational" impulsive impressions are impressions that have their impulsiveness a different way.
 These impressions are the problem case.

 This problem is really two problems.
-It is not clear what makes these impressions impulsive.
-It is not clear why these impressions have "power" over reason.
+It is not clear what makes these impressions impulsive, and it is not clear why these impressions have "power" over reason.

-Frede (in 22, 23, 24, and 25) is considering a solution to the second problem.
-The solution he is considering is one he attributes to Evagrius Ponticus.
+Frede is considering a solution to the second problem.